Hello, I’m Ana María

 Epistemology and epistemic (in)justice

-Words are events, they do things, change things.
-They transform both speaker and hearer; they feed energy back and forth and amplify it.
-They feed understanding or emotion back and forth and amplify it.
+they feed energy back and forth and amplify it.
+They feed understanding or emotion back and forth and amplify it.”

 Ursula K. Le Guin (source)